soohyuncho/soohyuncho.github.io/_pages/research.md

 layout: page
 title: research
 permalink: /projects/
-description: How does economic globalization affect workers’ experiences in the domestic labor market, and how do their perceptions of globalization shape their attitudes toward economic policy?
-I investigate the linkages between economic globalization and workers’ experiences in the domestic labor market, with a special focus on the political consequences of economic and gender inequality in the labor market.
-I use computational methods, such as text analysis, survey experiments, and causal inference methods to test my claims.
+description:
 nav: true
 nav_order: 2
 display_categories: [Gender&IPE, Corporate Social Responsibility in IR]
 horizontal: false
 ---

+# Research Question

+How does economic globalization affect workers’ experiences in the domestic labor market, and how do their perceptions of globalization shape their attitudes toward economic policy?
+I investigate the linkages between economic globalization and workers’ experiences in the domestic labor market, with a special focus on the political consequences of economic and gender inequality in the labor market.
+I use computational methods, such as text analysis, survey experiments, and causal inference methods to test my claims.

+# Dissertation

 My dissertation focuses on firms' and workers' responses to economic globalization and the diffusion of socially responsible norms.
 To assess these relationships, I employ a multimethod approach by combining natural language processing (NLP) and causal inference methods.